joel-rojas/twitter-ui-posts/README.md

 # Twitter Posts App

-This responsive web app uses a Twitter REST API endpoint from a custom server [created by me](https://github.com/joel-rojas/twitter-posts-rest-api) to show and handle custom UI functionalities of 10 twitter posts from 3 specific twitter users.
+This responsive [web app](https://joel-rojas.github.io/twitter-posts-app/) uses a Twitter REST API endpoint from a custom server app [created by me](https://github.com/joel-rojas/twitter-posts-rest-api) to show and handle custom UI functionalities of 10 twitter posts from 3 specific twitter users.

 ## Motivation

 The main reason of developing this app is to show and use some good practices that an Angular 7 app could have.
 Also to keep up practicing and to understand basic/complex functionalities by some of the integrated libraries like Rxjs and Ngrx; so I hope you found it useful and interesting. :)

-Last but not least, the idea to build this app has been proposed by a software company's coding challenge interview I had some months ago but some requirements of it has been modified by me.
+Last but not least, the idea to build this app has been proposed by a software company's coding challenge interview I had some months ago but some requirements of it have been modified by me.

 ## Angular Good Practices